caspergrl/GT-UX-UI-Dec2022-June2023/09-week/01-lesson.md

 Taxonomy is the arrangement of the parts to accomplish specific goals within or across contexts.
 This is the principle that is most commonly identified as “information architecture,” meaning to structure information in the form of taxonomies, sitemaps, or wireframes.
 However, the forms are only useful once the meaning of the underlying system has been identified.
 Moreover, given the complex and contradictory nuances of meaning between businesses and their customers, the structures for ensuring its integrity across channels need to be both precise and adaptable.

-- For example, the color orange may be defined as "Pantone 1505 C," but taxonomically, it can belong both under "Interior Paints" and "Paint Samples" if that is the context where the user needs it.
+- For example, the color orange may be defined as "Pantone 1505 C," but from a taxonomy perspective, it can belong both under "Interior Paints" and "Paint Samples" if that is the context where we learn that the user expect to see it.

 #### Choreography